aviflax/fc4/docs/index.md

   <img src="diagrams/fc4-02-container.png"
        width="350" height="299"
        style="border: 1px solid silver;"
-       alt="Example: a container diagram of fc4-tool.">
+       alt="Example: a container diagram of fc4.">
-  <figcaption>Example: a container diagram of fc4-tool.</figcaption>
+  <figcaption>Example: a container diagram of fc4.</figcaption>
 </figure>

-FC4 is a [_Docs as Code_][docs-as-code] framework that enables software creators and documentarians to author, publish, and maintain software architecture diagrams more effectively, efficiently, and collaboratively over time.
+FC4 is a [_Docs as Code_][docs-as-code] tool that enables software creators and documentarians to author, publish, and maintain software architecture diagrams more effectively, efficiently, and collaboratively over time.